Please note: a valid prescription is required for all prescription medication.

 For official label information, review DailyMed information for men’s Rogaine extra strength solution.

-For a plain-language medical overview, see Cleveland Clinic guidance on topical minoxidil.
+For a plain-language medical overview of topical minoxidil, see Cleveland Clinic guidance on minoxidil topical solution or foam.

-For manufacturer details on the liquid format, consult the official men’s Rogaine solution page.
+For manufacturer information on the liquid format, consult the official men’s Rogaine solution information.

 This content is for informational purposes only and is not a substitute for professional medical advice.